 As parents, we are caught up in our daily chores ranging from office to household and children.
 But we ought to take out time and pause.
 Is our child just a chore for us?
-Besides taking care of them physically, educating them and fulfilling their wishes, what else can we do to make their childhood memorable?
+Besides taking care of them physically, educating them, and fulfilling their wishes, what else can we do to make their childhood memorable?
+This is all about 10 powerful actions that make your child feel loved.

 Here is a list of 10 things you can do for and to your child to make him/her feel loved and cherished: